Puff Pastry Chocolate Croissants

 Sometimes inspiration for my recipes comes from personal experience.

 At my previous job, we had one cubicle dedicated to what we called The Snack Shop.
-Someone would go to the local Dollar General, buy a bunch of snacks, then resell it at the office.
+Someone would go to the local dollar store, buy a bunch of snacks, then resell it at the office.

 It was cheaper with more options than the one vending machine we had, and the money went towards funding our office Christmas party.